 Simone Bleuer is investigating the establishment and expansion of the Catholic mission from the interwar period until the beginning of the 1960s.
-Her project focuses on negotiations of patterns of knowledge and positions in changing political, social and religious contexts, as well as in view of increasing horizons of experience in the Swiss-Southern Rhodesian encounter.
+Her project focuses on negotiations of patterns of knowledge and positions in changing political, social and religious contexts, as well as in view of increasing horizons of experience in the colonial contact zone.

 Barbara Miller is investigating the transition and decline of the Catholic mission from the 1960s to 1980.
 Within this time, the political and social aspects of mission became steadily more important.
 Her project focuses on missionary goals, practices and patterns of knowledge in the transition from the colonial to postcolonial period.